Skip to Content

 North Europe

 In November 2022, Equinor acquired Danish solar developer BeGreen.
-BeGreen has a project pipeline in early to medium stages of maturity of over 6 GW in Denmark, Sweden and Poland.
+BeGreen has a solar project pipeline in Denmark, Sweden and Poland.

 Ownership positions